keif/keif.github.io/src/data/blog/2025-10-31-busytag-spotify-widget.md

 Works on macOS now.
 Updates reliably.
 LEDs shift from deep blues for jazz albums to vibrant reds for rock.
 It's oddly satisfying to watch.

-(Should still work on Windows too—I kept the original logic intact—but I didn't test it.)
+(Should still work on Windows too - I kept the original logic intact - but I didn't test it.)

 ## The Stack